gvwilson/thirdbit/fiction/madica/index.md

 wind.
 Again."
 It tugged on her left arm.
 This time Madica managed to move it instead of jerking it.

 "And again."
-Tug, push, tug, push...
-Madica had to grit her teeth a couple of times before she got the hang of it, but the hang of it she eventually got.
+Tug, push, tug, push… Madica had to grit her teeth a couple of times before she got the hang of it, but the hang of it she eventually got.

 "Well done," the cat said approvingly.
 "That was actually rather good, for a primate.
-Now..."
-One claw pricked her, making her turn her arm and reach forward.
+Now…" One claw pricked her, making her turn her arm and reach forward.
 She felt her hand bump into a button.

-*Tikka tikka tikka...* The dome on the saucer ratcheted into place and closed with a loud *click!*
+*Tikka tikka tikka…* The dome on the saucer ratcheted into place and closed with a loud *click!*

-"And now..." the cat muttered.
+"And now…" the cat muttered.
 Both paws tugged, bringing Madica's hands together on what felt like a bicycle's handlebars.
 She grabbed onto it instinctively, and suddenly the saucer wasn't invisible any longer.
 She could see what she was sitting in!
 She could see---